chatox/networks-science-course/practicum/as02_distances_diameter.md

 1. The distance histograms of both networks
 1. Your brief (1-2 paragraphs) commentary on each distance histogram
 1. Your conclusion (1-2 paragraphs) comparing the two distance histograms, in a couple of lines

-The code should contain the Python notebook that you created.

 The report should end with the following statement: **We hereby declare that, except for the code provided by the course instructors, all of our code, report, and figures were produced by ourselves.**